KasparEtter/ef1p/pages/email/email.md

 As an ordinary domain administrator, you likely don't have to worry about these size limits.
-If you operate a large email service or run into problems with certain providers, it can make sense to split one large SPF record into several smaller ones, though.
+If you operate a large email service or run into problems with certain providers, it can make sense to split a large SPF record into several smaller ones, though.

 There is another limit in DNS: Each character string is [limited to 255 bytes](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3).